haacked/haacked.com/_posts/archived/2011-11-07-it-came-from-the-blue-lagoon.aspx.markdown

 > power](http://en.wikipedia.org/wiki/Hydroelectricity), and 0.1% from
 > [fossil fuels](http://en.wikipedia.org/wiki/Fossil_fuel).

 It’s pretty impressive.
 They plan to go 100% fossil-fuel-free in the near future.
 Of course, the one downside is that the water here smells slightly of sulfur.
 I actually don’t mind it.

 The spa provides buckets of white silica gel you can put on your face to exfoliate your skin.
-I found that the sleet being whipped around 35 mile per hours did a fine job of exfoliating my skin.
+I found that the sleet being whipped around 35 miles per hours did a fine job of exfoliating my skin.
 It nearly exfoliated it off of my face.

 Though I have to admit, that was part of the fun.
 It was novel to be swimming outdoors in November with sleet and wind pouring down, but nice and warm within the heated waters.

 I even had time to stop at a water side bar for a drink.

 [![bar-at-the-blue-lagoon](http://haacked.com/images/haacked_com/WindowsLiveWriter/It-Came-From-the-Blue-Lagoon_7635/bar-at-the-blue-lagoon_thumb.jpg "bar-at-the-blue-lagoon")](http://haacked.com/images/haacked_com/WindowsLiveWriter/It-Came-From-the-Blue-Lagoon_7635/bar-at-the-blue-lagoon_2.jpg)

 A good part of the drive to the Lagoon is through a vast lava field that is reminiscent of the photos sent back by the Mars Rover.
 It’s very easy to catch a bus from your hotel or from the airport to get there and they provide lockers as well as towel and even swimwear rental.
 They really make it easy to take a quick jaunt over there if you’re just on a stopover in Iceland.

 Now I’m warm and dry in my hotel room planning my next step.
 I would like to do some sight seeing before I meet folks at the bar, but I also like remaining warm and dry.
 Conundrums!

 I think I’ll venture out now and report back later.
 If you ever find yourself with a long stopover in Iceland, do visit the Blue Lagoon.